szabgab/dancer-spa-book-source/manuscript/bug_reporting.md

 {sample: true}
 # Bug reporting

 If you encounter problems with the book, first please verify you are reading the most recent version of the book.
-Check the first page of the book you have for "This version was published on DATE" and compare it to the same line of the [Sample chapter](https://leanpub.com/dancer-spa).
+Check the first page of the book you have for "This version was published on DATE" and compare it to the same line of the [Sample chapter](https://leanpub.com/dancer-spa) on the Leanpub web site.

 If this is the latest version, then report the problem by sending an e-mail to me: Gabor Szabo <szabgab@gmail.com> with the following information: